Configuring HPE GreenLake SSO SAML Authentication with ADFS

 Step 8: HPE GreenLake configuration for SAML federation

 Now it’s time to configure your HPE GreenLake environment for SAML SSO authentication.
-Log in to the HPE GreenLake platform using your AD administrative user account (i.e. lionel@<your_domain_name.com> created above).
+Log in to your HPE GreenLake workspace using your AD administrative user account (i.e. lionel@<your_domain_name.com> created above).

 Then go to Manage / Authentication